Coinbase: An alternative way to invest in cryptocurrencies.

 This analysis will be a bit different from what you are used to read in my blog.
 Coinbase is a growth company, and because of that, I believe it is better to do a discounted cash flow analysis.
 So instead of using the principles I have learned from my Phil Town workshop, I use the principles I have learned from the GOAT academy.
 I should also mention that most of the numbers I use in this analysis is from Finbox, which I believe is a great tool to get different numbers from various companies.

 Coinbase is an American company that was founded in 2012 and operates a cryptocurrency exchange platform.
 They serve both retail and institutional customers.
 They generate almost all their income by charging fees when their customers deposit funds or either buy or sell cryptocurrencies.
-In the third quarter of 2021 their net revenue was $1,2 billion, and $1,1 billion was transaction fees.
-Even though Coinbase is a trusted company that has never lost any funds due to a security breach, and that they have more than 73 million verified customers in more than 100 countries all over the world, I don't think that Coinbase in the current state has a moat.
+In 2022 transaction contributed with 74,81 % of the total revenue.
+Coinbase generate transaction revenues from both consumers and institutions, but consumers are contributing to most of the revenue by far, as approximately 95 % of the transaction revenues were from consumers in 2022.
+Even though Coinbase is a trusted company that has never lost any funds due to a security breach, and that they have more than 100 million verified customers in more than 100 countries all over the world, I don't think that Coinbase in the current state has a moat.
 However, in their prosperous, they did mention several things that sets them apart from their competitors such as being the market leading brand, having a trusted platform, having an easy-to-use platform, and having significant scale.
 These things might develop into a moat with time but so far, I don't believe they have a moat.

 Their CEO is Brian Armstrong.
 He is also the co-founder of Coinbase, which is something I like, as founders are usually determined in growing the business.
 He has a dual bachelor's degree in economics and computer science and a master's in computer science from Rice University.
 Prior to founding Coinbase, he has worked as a developer at IBM, a consultant at Deloitte and as a software engineer at Airbnb.
 When he was at Airbnb, he experienced firsthand how difficult it was to send money to South America, which lead him towards the crypto space.
 As a CEO, he would like to build a certain culture throughout the company, and I found it quite interesting to read "The Coinbase Culture Doc", which gives some insights in his way of thinking.
 The culture doc focusses on six tenets of their culture and are as following: Top talent in every seat, play as a championship team, be candid and kind, focus on the customer, foster repeatable innovation, and act like the owner.
 While he put much more words on the tenets in the actual doc, I think these headlines explains very well in which direction he would like to take Coinbase.
 While some of them are more obvious than others, I personally like that focusing on the costumers get such a high priority, while he also encourages innovation and responsibility.
 Personally, I believe that having a very clear-cut company culture will help not only growing the company but also result in happy employees.
 Looking at the score at Comparably, Brian Armstrong and his management team receive a high score, and the CEO score is in top 5 % if similar sized companies.